 Skip to contents

-Geocodes addresses already split into components and return the corresponding spatial object.
-This function returns the spatial object associated with the query using sf, see geo_lite_struct() for retrieving the data in tibble format.
+Geocodes addresses already split into components and returns the corresponding spatial object.
+The query output is provided in sf format.
+See geo_lite_struct() for retrieving the data in tibble format.

-This function correspond to the structured query search described in the API endpoint.
-For performing a free-form search use geo_lite_sf().
+Corresponds to the structured query search described in the API endpoint.
+To perform a free-form search, use geo_lite_sf().

 Usage